-The Brand Concept
+The Brand Concept for product name testing

 We consider the elements such as brand positioning, brand messaging, and product segmentation to be the foundation for analysis in the target market.
 We leverage the knowledge that was created during the name development to test and analyze in the target market.